vertica/vertica-containers/one-node-ce/README.md

 ### Runtime configuration

-To configure the Vertica container during runtime, inject environment variables when when you execute `docker run`:
+When you execute `docker run`, you can inject environment variables at runtime:

 ```shell
 $ docker run -p 5433:5433 -d \
   -e TZ='Europe/Prague' \